Do you have questions for us?

 Below is a breakdown of our standard fees:

 Each KAP session includes medical monitoring, therapeutic support and one hour of integration psychotherapy, with the ketamine still on board, helping you to feel open and reflective.
-You’ll be with our team– a KAP therapist and/or guide and Dr. Chanoff at key points in the session– throughout the entire experience.
+You’ll be with our team– a psychotherapist and/or guide and Dr. Chanoff at key points in the session– throughout the entire experience.

 50 minute appointment with Dr. Chanoff: $450